 April and October are traditionally known as CD replacement months, a designation that traces back to the October 19, 1987 “Black Monday” stock market crash.
 Investors, scrambling to protect their assets from the collapsing market, found safe harbor in Certificates of Deposit.
-The story behind CD replacement month highlights how major economic events can leave an impact still felt nearly 32 years later.
+The story behind CD Replacement Month highlights how major economic events can leave an impact that is still felt nearly 32 years later.

 The History of CD Replacement Month